MonalBarse/Scribble-Sync/README.md

 # or
 bun dev
 ```
-Open [http://localhost:3000](http://localhost:3000) with your browser to see the website or you can visit to see the demo version : [](Here)
+Open [http://localhost:3000](http://localhost:3000) with your browser to see the website